Fall 2013 Workshop

 Drawing media will include graphite, ink, charcoal, and pastel or colored pencil.
 Classes will be structured around demonstrations, on-site drawing sessions, and individual and group critiques.
 Weekly drawing assignments will serve to further the skill development along with field trips in and around the University of Washington campus and Seattle.

-Freehand Drawing for Architecture is an ideal course for students who are interested in preparing a portfolio of architecture-related work; architects seeking to renew or develop drawing skills for travel; designers and fine artists interested in expanding ways of representation.
+Freehand Drawing for Architecture is an ideal course for students who are interested in preparing a portfolio of architecture-related work; architects seeking to renew or develop drawing skills for travel; designers and fine artists interested in expanding methods of representation.

 This workshop is intended for students 18 years or older.
 High School seniors may attend with permission of the workshop instructor.
 Please provide a recommendation from a guidance counselor or current teacher and contact Judith Swain for details.